kwm

 want the level of customization it provides.

-But for the right person, kwm
+But for the right person, kwm is a refreshing blend of functionality,

 configurability, power, and elegance.